The geometric correlations of leptonic mixing parameters: Abstract

 \section{Abstract}

 Leptonic mixing patterns are usually extracted on the basis of groups or algebraic structures.
 In this paper, we introduce an alternative geometric method to study the correlations between the leptonic mixing parameters.
-At the 3$\sigma$ level of the recent global fit data of neutrino oscillations, the distribution of the scatter points of the angles between the vectors of the magnitude of the leptonic mixing matrix is analysed.
-We find that the scatter points are concentrated on several special regions.
+At the 3$\sigma$ level of the recent global fit data of neutrino oscillations, the distribution of the scattered points of the angles between the vectors, which are constructed by the element of the leptonic mixing matrix, is analysed.
+We find that the scattered points are concentrated on several special regions.
 Using the data in these regions, correlations of the leptonic mixing angles and the Dirac CP violating phase are obtained.
 The implications of the correlations are shown through the predicted flavor ratio of high-energy astrophysical neutrinos (HANs) at Earth.